MDSLab/s4t-lightning-rod/docs/bundling.md

 - `log4js` - loads appenders from a filesystem
 - `nconf` - loads stores from a filesystem
-- `fuse-bindings` - contains binary objects
-- `ideino-linino-lib` - Arduino Yun specific - not needed on other boards
 - `node-reverse-wstunnel` - is used by LR as a program, not as a CommonJS module.
+- `ideino-linino-lib` - Arduino Yun specific - not needed on other boards.
+Must be installed manually.
+- `fuse-bindings` - Platform-specific, contains binary objects.
+Not needed on Android.
+Must be installed manually.

 So these non-bundled dependencies are still required to be installed on a board.
 For convenience, they're listed in the `/package.dist.json` file.
 It it important to keep it in sync with the